-- Take a moment once a month and press the test button on your alarm to ensure that it still functioning.
+- Once a month, press the test button on your alarm to ensure that it still functioning.

-- If your alarm is battery powered, change the batteries when you change your clocks in the spring and fall.
+- If your alarm is battery powered, change the batteries every six months.

 - Every 10 years, replace your smoke alarms with new units.
 Even hardwired alarms need changing every decade.

 - Home Safety Inspection Report